Vctrox/SesCodeAnalysis/report.md

 #### 4. Too high number of parameters (2 cases)

-According to sonarqube a maximum of 7 arguments can be used, according to the C guidline, the maximum should be 4.
+According to sonarqube a maximum of 7 arguments can be used, according to the C guideline, they recommend a number of 4 arguments.
 This can lead to 2 issues :

-- Componenet values are no longer protected by an enforced invariant which leads to errors
+- The componenet values are no longer protected by an enforced invariant which leads to errors

 - The function is probably doing more than one job violating the "one function, one responsibility rule"

-The solution would be to fractione the function into 2 or more.
-Also, objects could be created contening thoses parameters.
+The solution would be to fraction the function into 2 or more.
+Also, objects could be created contening those parameters.

 #### 5. Unmerdge if statement (2 cases)